Kim Ji-sook (singer): 2017–present: Solo debut, acting, and Rainbow reunion

 On February 15, 2017, Dmost Entertainment announced that Kim had signed with them.

 In August 2017, Kim made her solo debut with Baesisi, the title track of the same name featuring BTOB's Jung Il-hoon.
 In January 2019, DMOST stated that Kim was to make a comeback the next month.

 In November 2019, Rainbow reformed on the group's tenth anniversary.
 They released the EP Over the Rainbow on November 14.

 In 2021, Kim was cast in Imitation, a television series about idols in the entertainment industry, as Eun-jin, a talented stylist.

 Personal life

-Kim's mother passed away in 2012 of an undisclosed illness; her mother had hidden the severity of the illness as Kim had been promoting at the time.
+Kim's mother died in 2012 of an undisclosed illness; her mother had hidden the severity of the illness as Kim had been promoting at the time.

 Kim enjoys photography.
 She took the debut profile pictures for I.B.I, a girl group formed by five former Produce 101 contestants.
 Kim also held a charity gallery from February 5 to February 25, 2015, at Gallery Illum in the Chungmuro district of downtown Seoul.